-Consumers no longer trust in the marketing content brands release into the world.
-In fact, recent research found only 55 percent of consumers considered a company’s marketing materials to be a trusted source of information when making a buying decision.
+Gone are the days when consumers fully trust in the marketing content brands release into the world.
+In fact, research found only 55 percent of consumers considered a company’s marketing materials to be a trusted source of information when making a buying decision.
 Fortunately, there are other ways you can get your marketing message in front of the right person at the right time AND in the right way.
 How?
 Employee brand ambassadors.

-Although any company employee will have a perceived bias for their company’s product or service, employee brand ambassadors from outside the sales and marketing teams will come across as providing a more authentic point of view.
+Although any company employee will have a perceived bias for their organisation's product or service, internal brand advocates from outside the sales and marketing teams have a sense of authenticity about them.
 Additionally, the fact that they are willing to endorse a product and personally vouch for a brand validates that brand.

-When cultivating employee support and advocacy on behalf of your brand through a formal employee brand ambassador program, the extra training provided to brand ambassadors—including ensuring they are kept up-to-date on the latest content and product enhancements—can benefit existing customers as much as prospective clients.
+When cultivating internal ambassadors and advocacy on behalf of your brand through a formal employee brand ambassador program, the extra training provided—including ensuring they are kept up-to-date on the latest content and product enhancements—can benefit existing customers as much as prospective clients.
 The same cues that employees watch for with prospects can help them provide exceptional service to existing customers, including providing them with new tools for software adoption, adding a module to address a customer’s new business focus, or even a hands-on refresher session on your product’s functionality.
-The more employees know about the resources available to them, the better they can create a personalized and curated experience.
+The more staff know about the resources available to them, the better they can create a personalized and curated experience.
 This personalization can, in turn, strengthen and increase the longevity of their customers’ brand relationship.

-Although employee brand ambassadors can be a successful part of marketing, there needs to be some groundwork to ensure a successful brand ambassador program.
+Although employee brand ambassadors can be a successful part of the marketing mix, there needs to be some groundwork to ensure a successful brand ambassador program.
 Start with doing an employee engagement pulse-check.
-If your employees are unmotivated, a brand ambassador program is unlikely to take off.
-And with only 32 percent of U.S. employees engaged in 2015, according to Gallup, (a number that’s been flat since 2000), it’s likely that most companies’ uninspired workforce won’t support a brand advocacy effort.
-Disengaged employees are not optimal ambassadors for your brand’s story.
+If your staff are are unmotivated, a brand ambassador program is unlikely to take off.
+And with only 32 percent of U.S. employees engaged, according to Gallup, (a number that’s been flat since 2000), it’s likely that most companies’ uninspired workforce won’t support a brand advocacy effort.

 You have an engaged employee base and an awesome product, so the employee ambassador program is guaranteed to be a raging success, right?
 That depends entirely on its execution.